jigoshop/jigoshop/readme.txt

 == Changelog ==
 = 0.9.9.2 =
+* Add new Product Category shortcode
+* Hungarian Translation by Kristóf Gruber
+* Hungarian, Croatian and Indian currencies
 * Variations only show 'From' if prices actually vary
 * Display applied coupons on Admin orders
 * Improve installation and page creation, ignore trashed pages
 * Repair Admin product list pagination
-* Add program hooks to emails to allow output customization
+* Add program hooks to emails to allow output customisation
 * Fixes for attributes and variations
 * updated Spanish translations
-* Hungarian Translation by Kristóf Gruber
-* Hungarian, Croatian and Indian currencies
-* repair free shipping
-* added css classes to widget titles, prices, etc., for easier styling
+* Added css classes to widget titles, prices for easier styling
-* add product category shortcode
-* repair and allow category and tag templates in themes
+* Repair and allow category and tag templates in themes
-* begin Tax rework, allow out of state tax and tax based on shipping address
+* Begin Tax rework, allow out of state tax and tax based on shipping address
-* more internationalization for text translations
+* More internationalization for text translations
-* lots of internal code restructuring
-* numerous small bug fixes
+* numerous small bug fixes & code improvements

 = 0.9.9.1 =
 * Added date ranges for coupons